 - including a mortar and pestle for grinding dried herbs and seeds,

 - and a rolling pin and bread-rolling board

-Firearms won’t be much help in a long-term survival situation, because bullets will be scarce.
-Instead, I suggest buying:
+Firearms will not be much help in a long-term survival situation, because bullets will be scarce.
+Instead, I suggest buying …

 - Knives, both for defense and for survival activities